-Presenter will provide two professional actors to play the roles of Maestro Handel and Madam Cuzzoni (must be a classically-trained Soprano).
-A boy soloist will be chosen from within the choir to play the role of Thomas.
+Presenter will provide two professional actors to play the roles of Maestro Handel and Madame Cuzzoni (must be a classically-trained Soprano).
+A child soloist will be chosen from within the choir to play the role of Thomas.

 Presenter will provide all necessary production elements (costumes, props, lighting, and sound) as the story and director may require.

-Presenter will provide either a mixed children’s choir (SSA) or a girls’ choir.
+Presenter will provide a children’s choir (SSA).
 The Choirmaster is to rehearse the Choir in advance.
-(If using a girls’ choir, it would be best if a boy was included to play the role of Thomas.)
 The Choir will perform the following excerpts:

 Cue 4: Approximately 15 bars of “For Unto Us”

 Cue 5: Duet, Thomas and Mme.
-Cuzoni, from “Verdi Prati”
+Cuzzoni, from “Verdi Prati”

 Cue 9: Duet, Thomas and Mme.
-Cuzoni, from the second verse of “Lascia”
+Cuzzoni, from the second verse of “Lascia”